JuliaMersing/JuliaMersing/README.md

 ### Hi there 👋

-My name is Julia and I am a junior Front-End developer.
+My name is Julia and I am a junior Full Stack developer.

 Curious and always willing to learn, I am starting this new professional chapter of my proffesional life and I am very keen to develop myself further.

 I've always work in multi-lingual and multi-cultural environments, where I have been able to develop and demonstrate transferable skills as well as to maintain the highest standards in communication and reporting.

-Now I'm ready to join a new team and get the ball rolling!!

 #### I've experience working with: